 You can find your Flex obligation on your contract and your ProLearning Welcome page, where it is updated on the first day of each semester.
 For full-time faculty, your obligation is set at 40 hours for the academic year.

 The easiest way to complete your Flex requirement is to attend professional learning activities during Flex week.
 There are more than enough sessions offered to fulfill your obligation, and you get the added bonus of learning about important information and resources, meeting with colleagues and building community.
 You can also attend Flex sessions throughout the semester, complete online training modules, go to off-campus conferences or workshops, or complete other individual activities.

 Full-time faculty are required to attend the mandatory Flex day each semester which includes Convocation and department meetings.

 Part-time faculty are encouraged, but not required, to attend Convocation and department meetings.

 What happens if a full-time faculty member misses a mandatory Flex day?

-- Full-time faculty is required to attend the mandatory Flex day each semester.
-A full-time faculty member who does not attend the mandatory Flex day must submit an absence report.
+Full-time faculty members who do not attend Convocation or department meetings on the mandatory Flex day must submit an absence report.